Australian animal welfare standards and guidelines

 Further information

-Further information on the Australian Animal Welfare Standards and Guidelines is available from the Australian Animal Welfare Standards website.
+Further information about standards that are endorsed and in development are on the on the Australian Animal Welfare Standards and Guidelines page on the Australian Government’s Agriculture website.